lioeaet/floorm/README.md

 ## mental model

-1. **pithiness** every sign of code should have maximum payload with saving readability in project context
+- **id** instances of project have id for access and manipulation
-2. **consistency** same things should be implemented with same approaches
+- **pithiness** every sign of code should have maximum payload with saving readability in project context
-3. **simple data structures** save data in plain objects and arrays format for comfortable interaction
+- **relations** updates of instances should rerender all components wich uses them or their parents
-4. **immutability** it's so good for comparing states of your app during the session
+- **consistency** same things should be implemented with same approaches
-5. **relations are important** when you update your instances, it should rerender all components wich uses them or their parents
+- **simple data structures** store data in plain objects and arrays format for comfortable interaction

 ## guide